gjcooper/IntCourses/courses/_WEBDATA201/modules/04-scrapy.md

 the URL we want to spider to crawl.
 In our case, we can type:

 ~~~
-scrapy genspider mppaddresses www.ontla.on.ca/web/members/members_current.do?locale=en
+scrapy genspider mpaddresses www.ontla.on.ca/web/members/members_current.do?locale=en
 ~~~
 {: .source}

-This will create a file called `mppaddresses.py` inside the `spiders` directory of our project.
+This will create a file called `mpaddresses.py` inside the `spiders` directory of our project.
 Using our favourite text editor, let's open that file.
 It should look something like this:

 ~~~
 import scrapy

-class MppaddressesSpider(scrapy.Spider):
+class MpaddressesSpider(scrapy.Spider):
-    name = "mppaddresses"  # The name of this spider
+    name = "mpaddresses"  # The name of this spider

     # The allowed domain and the URLs where the spider should start crawling:
     allowed_domains = ["www.ontla.on.ca/web/members/members_current.do?locale=en"]